kimkong88/lendesk-assignment/README.md

 ## Test

--   Unit test covers only auth service.
-Test can be run with below command, you should see 5 unit tests.
+-   Unit test covers only auth service and token service.
+Test can be run with below command,

 ```
 npm test